Lauda

 La Grande Chapelle by Albert Recasens recovers the sound of Spanish compositions from the 16th and 17th centuries.

-The seal Lauda
+The label Lauda

 Esta web utiliza cookies propias para su correcto funcionamiento.
 Al hacer clic en el botón Aceptar, aceptas el uso de estas tecnologías y el procesamiento de tus datos para estos propósitos.
 Más información